-Difficulty breathing can be an everyday experience for asthma suffers and unfortunately, that doesn’t stop when it comes to sleep.
+Difficulty breathing is a common symptom for asthma sufferers and unfortunately, that doesn’t stop when it comes to going to sleep.
 A recent sleep survey found that 45% of people said they have difficulty sleeping due to their asthma, at least once a week.
 A further 47% said they’d suffered an asthma attack at night, either when they were asleep or while trying to get to sleep.
 This is referred to as nocturnal asthma, which is the worsening of symptoms at night.

 Allergens – according to National Asthma Council Australia, dust mites are the most common trigger of allergies and asthma in Australia due to the humid climate.
 One way to battle dust mites is to invest in bedding that uses materials which are anti-microbial and can be regularly washed at 55-60° Celsius.
 This will keep dust mites at bay and allow you to keep your bedding hygienic.